-You can set up and run Gump on your own machine and run it on your own projects, however it is currently most famous for building many of Apache's Java-based projects and their dependencies (which constitutes several million lines of code split up into hundreds of projects).
+You can set up and run Gump on your own machine and run it on your own projects, however it is currently most famous for building many of Apache's projects and their dependencies.
 For this purpose, the Gump project maintains its own dedicated server.

 How does Gump work?

 With Gump, project definitions are mapped from XML into in memory objects for processing.
 Scripts execute SCM update commands for every module which contains a project being built, and invoke builds for each project in an order that ensures that dependencies are satisfied.
 Build outputs are processed and, if successful, dependent projects are then built on these outputs.

-The commands use the actual build.xml/Makefile/pom.xml files from the projects, but do not use the scripts or jar files checked into CVS/SVN.
+The commands use the actual build.xml/Makefile/pom.xml files from the projects, but in general do not use the scripts or jar files checked into CVS/SVN.
 Instead, Gump tries to play several tricks in order to ensure that Gump's versions of files are used.

 In order to really build against the latest versions of everything, Gump will need support from the build process, the build tool or has to find its way around the build tool.

 The Apache HTTPd builds are an example for a build process that supports Gump.
 HTTPd needs APR and Gump can provide the path to the freshly built APR files as command line options to the buildconf and/or configure scripts.

 Gump set's Ant's build.sysclasspath to only and manages the system classpath:

 To quote Ant manual:

 Only the system classpath is used and classpaths specified in build files, etc are ignored.
 This situation could be considered as the person running the build file knows more about the environment than the person writing the build file.

 Note that Gump uses the svn trunk version of Ant (from tip of master branch in their Git repository) when building Ant projects.

 For Maven 1.x builds, Gump runs maven with the --offline switch and uses jar overrides.
 Sometimes the artifact ids expected by maven and Gump's names of the jars don't match, in which case <property> elements have to be used to get the correct artifact ids.